 The role of Harare International School’s Board of Governors is to protect the long-term health and success of our school.
 It’s primary responsibilities are to:

-- Approve the mission of the school and set the strategic policies and priorities that will help the school achieve that mission.
+Approve the mission of the school and set the Board policies and strategic priorities that will help the school achieve that mission.
 The Board delegates the implementation of school policies to the Director who is responsible for the administrative operations of our school.

 The Board conducts much of its work through committees.
 The Board has two standing committees: Finance Committee and Governance Committee.